-Dr. Bell received his PhD from Simon Fraser University and completed a three-year Canadian Institutes of Health Research Postdoctoral Fellowship in Trauma Outcomes at the University of British Columbia, Department of Surgery.
+Dr. Bell received his PhD from Simon Fraser University, where he wrote his dissertation on conceptual models for quantifying social and spatial determinants of injury risk and access to trauma care.
+He completed a three-year Canadian Institutes of Health Research Postdoctoral Fellowship in Trauma Outcomes at the University of British Columbia, Department of Surgery.

-Dr. Bell has developed and taught numerous seminars, workshops, and graduate-level courses focusing on the social determinants of health, the use of geographic information systems (GIS) for public health surveillance, and health advocacy for health practitioners.
+Dr. Bell teaches in the graduate program within the CON.
+Both NURS720 and NURS810 are core classes within the MSN and PhD curriculum and help students fulfill their requirement for learning concepts and methodological approaches common to the fields of population health, epidemiology, and nursing science.
+He has developed and taught numerous seminars, workshops, and graduate-level courses focusing on the social determinants of health and the use of geographic information systems (GIS) for public health surveillance.
 At its core, his courses are framed within the context and philosophy of a population health perspective, emphasizing the empirical relationships between socio-economic gradients and population health inequities.
-He has mentored Masters students (MHA), served on academic adjudication committees, and as a panel member at conferences relevant to public health policy and health promotion.

-Dr. Bell's dissemination activities include peer-review publications and book chapters, yearly presentations at international conferences in the fields of public health, trauma, and geography, research seminars, white paper reports, hospital rounds, and volunteer contributions to non-profit agencies that focus on health inequities and social justice.
-In the past five years he has remained active as a scientific reviewer for BMJ Injury Prevention, Canadian Geographer, Journal of Geographic Systems, BMC Public Health, Canadian Medical Association Journal, and Accident Analysis & Prevention.
-His research has been published in a variety of peer-reviewed journals such as Canadian Journal of Public Health, Canadian Geographer, Injury, Journal of Trauma and Acute Care Surgery, Journal of Urban Health, Injury Prevention, International Journal of Health Geographics, Open Medicine, Canadian Journal of Surgery, and American Journal of Surgery.
+Dr. Bell's dissemination activities include peer-review publications and book chapters; yearly presentations at national and international conferences in the fields of public health, trauma, and geography; providing research seminars; white paper reports; as well as volunteering at non-profit agencies that focus on health inequities and social justice.
+His research has been published in a variety of peer-reviewed journals, including JAMA, Archives of Physical Medicine and Rehabilitation, BMJ Injury Prevention, Journal of Surgical Research, Canadian Journal of Public Health, Canadian Geographer, Injury, Journal of Trauma and Acute Care Surgery, Journal of Urban Health, the International Journal of Health Geographics, Open Medicine, Canadian Journal of Surgery, and the American Journal of Surgery.